LogtalkDotOrg/logtalk3/examples/design_patterns/ai/expert_system/NOTES.md

-This design pattern is usually implemented using some representation of rules that express the domain knowledge and a meta-interpreter for those rules that allows asking (usually, interactively) questions about rule permises.
-Answers to those questions are stored to avoid repeating the questions and an allow using the answers when attempting to apply other rules that share som of the permises.
+This design pattern is usually implemented using some representation of rules that express the domain knowledge and a meta-interpreter for those rules that allows asking (usually, interactively) questions about rule premisses.
+Answers to those questions are stored to avoid repeating the questions and an allow using the answers when attempting to apply other rules that share some of the premisses.